 Can international businesses sell on Walmart?

-These requirements, plus the manual approval process, mean that international sellers are not able to access Walmart.com as easily as Amazon.com.
-Many international businesses prefer to concentrate on Amazon rather than navigate Walmart’s application process and requirements, which will be a relief to domestic sellers!
+The manual approval process means that international sellers are not able to access Walmart.com as easily as Amazon.com.
+So far, many international businesses have preferred to concentrate on Amazon rather than navigate Walmart’s application process and requirements, which will be a relief to domestic sellers!

 Do Walmart sellers get a branded storefront?